-Hazardous substances are controlled in the U.S. primarily by laws and regulations administered by U.S. Environmental Protection Agency (USEPA), the U.S. Occupational Safety and Health Administration (OSHA), and the U.S. Department of Transportation (DOT).
+Hazardous substances are controlled in the United States primarily by laws and regulations administered by U.S. Environmental Protection Agency (USEPA), the U.S. Occupational Safety and Health Administration (OSHA), and the U.S. Department of Transportation (DOT).
 Each agency incorporates hazardous substance controls and safeguards according to its unique Congressional mandate.
 USEPA regulations focus on the protection of human health and the environment.
 OSHA regulations primarily protect employee and workplace health and safety.
 DOT regulations promote the safe transportation of hazardous substances used in commerce.
 In addition, the U.S. Territory of Guam oversees and administers its environmental laws and regulations through Guam Environmental Protection Agency (GEPA).
-All public and Special Purpose Entities located on Guam are subject to the GEPA environmental requirements.
-The GEPA Hazardous Waste Management Program and statutory authority is based primarily on Title 10 Guam Code Annotated.
+All public and private entities located on Guam are subject to the GEPA environmental requirements.
+The GEPA Hazardous Waste Management Program and statutory authority is based primarily upon Title 10 Guam Code Annotated.

-This contamination screening was prepared pursuant to the Federal Highway Administration Technical Advisory T 6640.8, dated October 30, 1987 (Federal Highway Administration 1987).
+This contamination screening was prepared pursuant to the Federal Highway Administration (FHWA) Technical Advisory T 6640.8, dated October 30, 1987 (FHWA 1987).
 This advisory provides guidance on the evaluation of hazardous waste sites that would have an effect on the proposed roadway improvements.
 This advisory recommends that hazardous waste sites be identified and mapped in relation to the location of project alternatives under consideration.

-The potential presence of polychlorinated biphenyls (PCBs) would also be a concern because of the presence of pole-mounted transformers on electrical transmission poles throughout the island.
+The potential presence of polychlorinated bipenhyls (PCBs) would also be a concern because of the presence of pole-mounted transformers on electrical transmission poles throughout the island.

 A contamination screening of the roadway projects within the study area was conducted to determine the potential for contamination of the corridor right-of-way (ROW) and intersection improvements from adjacent properties and business operations.
 The screening included a review of an environmental database search, document and file reviews, a review of previous studies, a review of aerial photography, a review of company websites, and field visits.
-The impacts to the proposed roadway alternatives, and evaluation of hazardous material and hazardous waste generation associated with the roadway construction, are discussed in Section 18.2.6 of this chapter.
+The impacts to the proposed roadway alternatives, and evaluation of hazardous material and hazardous waste generation associated with the roadway construction, are discussed in the Environmental Consequences section for Roadway Projects.